 FREE PRINTABLES TO ACCOMPANY THE DAY IT RAINED HEARTS

-- The first worksheet helps children practise their reading and writing skills.
+- The first worksheet helps children practice their reading and writing skills.
 They are required to pick the right words from the word bank to answer the question.
 This is a good sheet for students who need practice, but require something fairly simple .

 - The second worksheet is a reading comprehension page.
 First the children read the story and color the hearts.
 If you wish you could ask them to read the story three times, for fluency, and color in each heart as they finish.
 Students then have to match the story with a picture and answer two short questions.